Year 2049

 What do you get if you mix the creativity of Salvador Dalí with the intelligence of WALL-E?
 OpenAI’s new brainchild: DALL·E 2.

 The AI research lab just introduced the latest version of its image-generating AI system to the world.
 The first version, DALL·E, was introduced back in 2021.
-DALL·E 2 is a significant improvement compared to its predecessor: it can better understand words and create more photorealistic and high-resolution images.
+DALL·E 2 is a significant improvement compared to its predecessor.
+It can better understand words and create more photorealistic and high-resolution images.

 When asked to generate an image of “bears shopping for groceries in Ancient Egypt”, DALL·E 2 generated the following image: